 2. Promote an environment of learning

 A lack of training is one of the biggest problems facing sales organizations today.
-In fact, according to Kurlan Associates, as many as three out of four sales reps “cannot execute.”
+In fact, according to Kurlan Associates, as many as three-quarters of the people who work in sales “cannot execute.”
 In other words, they’re ineffective.

 But it doesn’t have to be this way!